Ascend/modelzoo/built-in/Common/EnvPerformChcek/README.md

 ======Operation mode: bash envcheck.sh param1

 ======Parameter Description: param1 means training dataset archive directory, used to check whether the directory is a high-speed disk.
-If it is not specified, it is /npu by default.For example,if the training dataset archive directory is in /dataset, then you can use "bash envcheck.sh /dataset" to check whether /dataset directory is a high-speed disk.
+If it is not specified, it is /npu by default.For example,if the training dataset archive directory is in /dataset, then you can use "bash envcheck.sh /dataset" to check whether /dataset directory is a high-speed disk.If it is not a high-speed disk, may cause insufficient data reading and writing speed, which will affect the training performance.

 Matters needing attention